Nand Kishore Garg

-Dr. Nand Kishore Garg (born 26 January 1949) is a senior social worker and a former MLA of Delhi from Trinagar constituency.
+Nand Kishore Garg (born 26 January 1949) is an Indian social worker and a former MLA of Delhi from Trinagar constituency.
 He is a National Executive of Bhartiya Janta Party.

 Political career

 He was elected the Municipal Councillor for Karam Pura Constituency, New Delhi (1983-1989).
 In 1997, he was appointed Parliamentary Secretary by Delhi's Chief Minister Shri.
 Saheb Singh Verma.
 In 1993, he was elected as the MLA from Trinagar constituency, New Delhi.
-He is recognized and known among the masses for his selfless efforts done for the betterment of the society.
+He is recognised and known among the masses for his selfless efforts done for the betterment of the society.